Flex Perpetuals (FDX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Flex Perpetuals Historical Price

-According to the latest data gathered on Flex Perpetuals live price page, the current price of Flex Perpetuals is 2.76USD.
-The circulating supply of Flex Perpetuals(FDX) is 601.01K FDX , giving it a market capitalization of $1.66M.
+According to the latest data gathered on Flex Perpetuals live price page, the current price of Flex Perpetuals is 2.83USD.
+The circulating supply of Flex Perpetuals(FDX) is 601.01K FDX , giving it a market capitalization of $1.70M.

 The Flex Perpetuals Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FDX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.